25 tough minutes each way.

 I’ve not done any similar Catskills hikes.
 This small, tricky, beautiful peak feels unique.
 Its charming summit is something like a fusion of Minnewaska’s blueberry heaths and Brace Mountain’s open summit.
 It’s just a super special spot.

-The parent mountain for this hike is Little Ashokan.
+The parent mountain for this hike is Ashokan High Point.

 If you do this hike, let me know how it went in the comments below.
 Your feedback makes this site better.